 “Yesterday everything seemed to be going really well but today I just can’t get it together.”

-If it does then it could be time to look at the way you learn to ski and the way you ski because what you may actually be saying is something like – “Yesterday I was so lucky, the snow, the weather, the terrain, matched my skiing perfectly but today I was so unlucky, everywhere I skied the terrain, the weather, the snow, the terrain, did not match my skiing”.
+If it does then it could be time to look at the way you learn to ski and the way you ski, because what you may actually be saying is “Yesterday I was so lucky, the snow, the weather, the terrain, matched my ski technique perfectly but today I was so unlucky, everywhere I skied, the terrain, the weather, the snow, the terrain, did not match my skiing”.

 How can you get back from skiing every day and say “Wow, what a day!”?
-The answer is to go ‘divergent’ in your learning, your attitude and your skiing.
+The answer is to go ‘divergent’.

 Divergent Learning and Skiing – Creating Solutions

 Divergent learning starts with a single problem and out of the single problem we create multiple solutions.
-You just keep going with solution after solution after solution until you can’t think of any more.
-You exhaust all possibilities.
+You just keep going with solution after solution after solution until you can’t come up with any more.
 Great problem solvers are divergent thinkers.
 Great businessmen are divergent thinkers.
-You need multiple solutions to every problem.
+You need multiple solutions to every one problem.
 Then you can narrow down the solutions to the most appropriate, the most desirable, the most suitable.
-Divergent skiing is where you are free to constantly change how you ski to adapt to the ever changing conditions until you find the most desirable outcome.
+Divergent skiing is when you are free to constantly change how you ski to adapt to the ever changing conditions until you find the most desirable outcome.
 There is no set ‘style’, no particular ‘way of skiing’, just the freedom to move, adjust, adapt and change to suit the ever changing mountain environment.

 Divergent sports people do things differently and unexpectedly.
-They lead the way, not follow, they create their own style, not copy.
-They find many solutions to each problem.
-As Hannibal said in response to his generals who said it was impossible to cross the Alps with elephants.
-“We will either find a way or make a way”.
+They lead the way, create their own style.
+They find many solutions to every problem.